12/21/04 Newsletter (below it are two previous newsletters on this issue):

 scrupulous about adhering to kashrut standards and the intent of these

 laws.
 Judaism teaches compassion.
-No profit motive should let us lose
+No profit motive should let us

 sight of that.